 Cultural Practices for Freeze Protection

 There are several strategies that can be used by growers to reduce crop loss from freezes.
 Some are more practical than others.

 The freeze risk to a blueberry crop can be reduced greatly by planting cultivars that flower late.
-For example, late-flowering rabbiteye cultivars, such as 'Powderblue', 'Brightwell', and 'Tifblue', seldom suffer significant crop damage from freezes in Gainesville.
+For example, late-flowering rabbiteye cultivars seldom suffer significant crop damage from freezes in Gainesville.
 However, over a period of many years at the same location, early-flowering southern highbush cultivars averaged losses of more than 60% unless they were protected with overhead irrigation.
-Unfortunately, late-flowering cultivars tend to ripen later than those that flower early, and, at present, cultivars that ripen before prices fall around May 20 usually flower before the last hard freezes in North and Central Florida.
+Unfortunately, late-flowering cultivars tend to ripen later than those that flower early, and, at present, cultivars that ripen before prices fall in late April or early May usually flower before the last hard freezes in North and Central Florida.
 Most Florida blueberry growers have overhead irrigation installed for freeze protection, to allow them to grow earlier cultivars, especially in central and south Florida.

 Both advective and radiation freezes have damaged blueberry fruit and flowers in Florida.
 Advective freezes occur when a cold air mass moves in rapidly, usually accompanied by moderate to high winds.
 During an advective freeze, temperatures at a particular latitude in Florida tend to be similar from farm to farm.
 The exception might be for areas located immediately downwind from a large lake, which could be a few degrees warmer than surrounding areas.
 During an advective freeze, temperatures are gradually warmer the farther southeast you are in peninsular Florida.
 The farther south and east, the less likely it is that temperatures will be low enough to freeze berries while the wind is blowing.
 This is important because the combination of wind and freezing temperatures is the hardest situation to combat when cold-protecting blueberries.